canjs/canjs/guides/getting-started-tutorial/app-state.md

 ```

 What we've done above is to make a connection between the index of the select
-dropdown and the index of the restaurants list in the can.Component's scope.
+dropdown and the index of the restaurants list in the `can.Component`'s scope.
-Whenever the currentRestaurantIndex is updated, its `set` function is called.
+Whenever the `currentRestaurantIndex` is updated, its `set` function is called.
-In its `set` function, it updates the currentRestaurant property.
+In its `set` function, it updates the `currentRestaurant` property.

 ![](../can/guides/images/7_application_state_routing/SelectMapping.png)